-- The School of Pharmacy purchases a supplementary disability insurance to cover "Y" salary.
-The benefit provides 66% of the "Y" salary in effect to a maximum monthly benefit of \$15,000.
-The waiting period for this benefit is 90 days.
-If you think that you may need to use this benefit, contact the Dean's Office. - Extended Illness Benefit: Full-time faculty receive 90 days of full salary and 90 days at the base (scale 3) rate.
+- Extended Illness Benefit: Full-time faculty receive 180 days of full salary at the base (scale 3) rate.
 Part time faculty receive a benefit pro-rated by their appointment percent.
 Re-accrual is at the rate of one month per year until the full benefit has re-accrued.
-If the Plan Participant returns to work parttime, the leave is replenished based on the percent time worked.
+If the Plan Participant returns to work part-time, the leave is replenished based on the percent time worked. - The School of Pharmacy purchases a supplementary disability insurance to cover "Y" salary.
+The benefit provides 66 2/3% of the "Y" salary in effect to a maximum monthly benefit of \$15,000.
+The waiting period for this benefit is 180 days.
+If you think that you may need to use this benefit, contact the Dean's Office.

-- Childbearing Leave: 12 weeks of full pay (X'+Y).
+- Childbearing Leave: 12 weeks of full pay (X' +Y).
 Must be used within 12 months of the birth. - Childrearing Leave: non-birth parents receive 12 weeks at the full pay rate.
 Must be used within 12 months of the birth or adoption. - Other paid leave: 5 days to care for spouse, domestic partner, child, or parent. - Bereavement Leave: 10 days for the death of a family member or person residing in the household.
 5 days for the death of an individual who is not a family member or residing in the household.